PUCITHD/pucithd.com/README.md

 * [Bulma](http://bulma.io) - a modern CSS framework based on Flexbox
 * [jQuery](http://jquery.org/) - minimal & feature-rich JavaScript library
-* [Vuejs](http://vuejs.org) - The Progressive JavaScript Framework

-*Vuejs in in long term roadmap

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors